HEPData/hepdata/INSTALL.rst

    (venv)$ LDFLAGS="-L$(brew --prefix)/lib" CFLAGS="-I$(brew --prefix)/include" pip install --global-option="--with-libyaml" --force pyyaml==5.4.1

-The next line sets an environment variable to switch Flask to run in development mode.
+The next line sets environment variables to switch Flask to run in development mode.
-You may want to set this automatically in your bash or zsh profile.
+You may want to set these automatically in your bash or zsh profile.

 .. code-block:: console

+   (venv)$ export FLASK_ENV=development
    (venv)$ export FLASK_DEBUG=1

 Use of config_local.py